BerkeleyLab/Bedrock/peripheral_drivers/i2cbridge/README.md

 available I2C peripherals, including SFP modules, and none of the chips I've encountered actually use those exotic features.

-The dpram_x.v code is not identical to dpram.v in LBNL's bedrock repo.
-It is superficially compatible, and ought to be merged after more discussion and testing.

 # To do

 * Better design of assembler: integrate readout decoder